Binomial proportion confidence interval: Standard error of a proportion estimation when using weighted data

+If the weights in question are the complex sampling design weights, appropriate statistical software (R package survey; Python package svy) needs to be used to obtain standard errors corrected for the survey sampling design.
+An extension of the presented below to the complex survey data is also known as the Korn-Graubard confidence interval.

 Wilson score interval

 Wilson score intervals plotted on a logistic curve, revealing asymmetry and good performance for small n and where p is at or near 0 or 1.

 The Wilson score interval was developed by E.B.
 Wilson (1927).

 It is an improvement over the normal approximation interval in multiple respects: Unlike the symmetric normal approximation interval (above), the Wilson score interval is asymmetric, and it doesn't suffer from problems of overshoot and zero-width intervals that afflict the normal interval.
 It can be safely employed with small samples and skewed observations.
-The observed coverage probability is consistently closer to the nominal value, $1 - \alpha$.
+The observed coverage probability is consistently closer to the nominal value, $\ 1 - \alpha ~.$.

 Like the normal interval, the interval can be computed directly from a formula.

 Wilson started with the normal approximation to the binomial: